 - you suffer from a condition that makes it difficult for you to cope at home

-- you have recently been discharged from hospital or will be going into hospital
+- you have recently been discharged from hospital

 - you want to stay at home and try to be more independent

 Contact Adults’ Health and Care because we may be able to offer you support and help.